Huskies ride their pitching to super regional sweep, return to Women’s College World Series

 The Huskies, who reached the title series in last year’s WCWS before losing to Florida State, have been beating just about everyone the past couple of months, having won 12 straight games and 28 of their past 29.

-Washington is blessed with two ace pitchers, senior Taran Alvelo and Plain, a sophomore, and they have been especially tough in the postseason, with four shutouts in five games.
+Washington is blessed with two ace pitchers, senior Taran Alvelo and Plain and they have been especially tough in the postseason, with four shutouts in five games.

 Plain got the victory in Friday night’s 3-0 win in relief of Alvelo, escaping a few jams along the way.
 But on Saturday, Plain was rarely in trouble.
 She got the only run she needed early and Hee gave her some welcome cushion late.